thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/spells/Taboo.md

 ---
+collection: Harrypedia
 type: "spell"
-title: "Taboo"
+title: Taboo
 spells: "Taboo"
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 This appears to be a *class* of magic rather than a specific spell,